Security-Onion-Solutions/securityonion-docs/alerts.rst

 - Clicking the ``VirusTotal`` option will search VirusTotal for the selected value.

+- Clicking the ``Process ancestors`` option will show all parent processes for the selected process.

 If you'd like to add your own custom actions, see the :ref:`soc-customization` section.